Pedro Lemebel: Yeguas del Apocalipsis

 "Lemebel is a gesture of femininity, to engrave a maternal last name, to acknowledge my (washer) mother in light of the illegality of homosexual(s) and transvestite(s)."

-The first intervention/performance of "The Mares of the Apocalypse" was the afternoon of October 22, 1988, during the second installment of the Pablo Neruda prize to poet Raúl Zurita in La Chascona.
+The first intervention/performance of "The Mares of the Apocalypse" was on the afternoon of October 22, 1988, during the second installment of the Pablo Neruda prize to poet Raúl Zurita in La Chascona.
 In the middle of the ceremony, Lemebel and Casas appeared offering Zurita a crown of thorns that the poet did not accept.

 In 1989, both Lemebel and Casas recreated a series of vignettes under the direction of Mario Vivado.
 The portraits later became part of an exhibition at the D12 Gallery in Chile.
 Casas and Lemebel posed as Buster Keaton, Marilyn Monroe, the sisters from Garcia Lorca's La Casa de Bernarda Alba and other icons of the Chilean gay community.
 In the 1990s, Lemebel returned to writing and published a string of urban chronicles.

-The next year they appeared in the Cariola theater during a meeting of intellectuals with presidential candidate Patricio Aylwin, whom the following year would be elected the first president of Chile after the restoration of democracy and the end of the dictatorship.
+The next year they appeared in the Cariola theater during a meeting of intellectuals with presidential candidate Patricio Aylwin, who the following year would be elected the first president of Chile after the restoration of democracy and the end of the dictatorship.
 Although uninvited, Lemebel and Casas arrived wearing heels and feathers bearing a sign that said "Homosexuals for change."
 In addition to that, Casas rushed over to, at the time candidate for senator and future Chilean president, Ricardo Lagos and kissed him on the mouth.
 A photograph of this event was included years later in his book Háblame de Amores(2012).

-Both writers often turned into agents of their own text and created an interpretation from homosexual reality and an interruption of institutional discussions during the age of the dictator.
+Both writers often turned into agents of their own text and created an interpretation of homosexual reality and an interruption of institutional discussions during the age of the dictator.
 Their work crossed over into performances, transvestism, photography, video and various art installations.
 With these they would advocate for a place for memory, human rights and sexuality in democratic talks.
 "Maybe the first experiment with plastic, the action of art...was decisive in the move from story to chronicle.
 It's possible that this corporal exposition in a religious frame was evaporating the generic form of the story...the timeless story to make for oneself and urgent chronicle..." explained Lemebel.

 In 1994, Lemebel participated in the stonewall festival in New York, an LGBT pride festival.

-In between 1987 and 1995, "The Mares of the Apocalypse" carried out at lease fifteen public interventions and in total no more than twenty.
+Between 1987 and 1995, "The Mares of the Apocalypse" carried out at least fifteen public interventions and in total no more than twenty.
 The majority of these events were in Santiago but some were also in Concepción, Chile.
-Some of their public demonstrations included dancing the Cueca on broken glass, dressing up as Frida Kahlo and they even dressed up as Lady Godiva and rode around naked on white horses for the art department at the university of Chile.
+Some of their public demonstrations included dancing the Cueca on broken glass, dressing up as Frida Kahlo and even dressing up as Lady Godiva and riding around naked on white horses for the art department at the University of Chile.